 AI Resources

-Generative AI is rapidly transforming both education and industry, offering both opportunities and challenges for educators.
+Advancements in artificial intelligence are rapidly transforming both education and industry, offering both opportunities and challenges for educators.
 The resources below can help faculty understand AI and develop policies that guide ethical use in the classroom.

-Common AI tools
+Common AI Tools

 - ChatGPT / Copilot / Gemini: Answers questions, assists with brainstorming, and generates content